Video Games

 Larian built an RPG with real consequences for nearly every choice, and it rarely misses.

-Larian Studios spent six years building Baldur's Gate 3, and it shows in a way most RPGs never manage: the game actually remembers what kind of person you're playing.
-It's a turn-based RPG built on Dungeons & Dragons fifth edition rules, translated into a video game with more care than that sentence usually implies.
-I've finished it twice, once as a rogue who talked her way out of nearly every fight and once as a paladin who couldn't lie if his life depended on it, and the game noticed the difference constantly, not just in a stray line of dialogue but in entire quests playing out differently depending on who I'd decided to be.
+A friend who has never finished a CRPG in his life called me at midnight to describe a conversation he'd had with a squirrel, which is how I ended up buying this.
+Larian Studios spent six years building it, and what they built is a game that remembers.
+I finished it twice, once as a rogue who talked her way out of nearly every fight and once as a paladin who couldn't lie if his life depended on it, and the game noticed the difference constantly, not in stray lines of dialogue but in whole quests resolving differently depending on who I'd decided to be.

 I've never played a game that remembered so much about who I said I was.